YelyzavetaM/kottans-frontend/README.md

 ### What I intend to use in future

-Basically everything regarding HTML&CSS except for tables(not sore if it is still being used :sweat_smile:)
+Basically everything regarding HTML&CSS except for tables(not sure if it is still being used :sweat_smile:)

 <a href='https://github.com/YelyzavetaM/kottans-frontend/blob/master/task_html_css_intro/task_html_css_intro.md'>task_html_css_intro screenshots</a>